What Is an Incubation Period?

 Viruses are constantly changing, which sometimes leads to new strains called “variants.”
 Different COVID-19 variants can have different incubation periods.

-When researchers set out to learn the incubation period for the original strain of the coronavirus, they studied dozens of confirmed cases reported between Jan.
+When researchers set out to learn the incubation period for the original strain of COVID-19, they studied dozens of confirmed cases reported between Jan.
 4 and Feb.
 24, 2020.
 These cases included only people who knew that they’d been around someone who was sick.

 On average, symptoms showed up in the newly infected person about 5.6 days after contact.
 Rarely, symptoms appeared as soon as 2 days after exposure.
 Most people with symptoms had them by day 12.
 And most of the other ill people were sick by day 14.
 In rare cases, symptoms can show up after 14 days.
 Researchers think this happens with about 1 out of every 100 people.

-Some people may have the coronavirus and never show symptoms.
+Some people may have COVID-19 and never show symptoms.
 Others may not know that they have it because their symptoms are very mild.
-Current studies might not include the mildest cases, and the incubation period could be different for these.
+Current studies might not include the mildest cases, and the COVID-19 incubation period could be different for these.

-Delta’s incubation is around 4 days, compared to the 5.6 days for earlier strains.
+Omicron’s incubation is around 3 days, compared with 4-5 days for earlier strains.
 This means that if you get infected with the Delta strain, your symptoms may show up much faster.
-Your body will also shed the virus earlier.
+Your body will also shed the virus (meaning you're contagious) earlier.

 The mutation allows the virus to produce a higher load of viral particles in the body.
-This makes the Delta variant more than 2 times as contagious as earlier variants.
-In fact, one study from China showed that in infections caused by Delta, the viral load was 1,000 times more than that of previous coronavirus strains.
+This makes the Omicron variant more than two times as contagious as earlier variants.

-Researchers estimate that people who get infected with the coronavirus can spread it to others 2 to 3 days before symptoms start and are most contagious 1 to 2 days before they feel sick.
+Researchers estimate that people who get infected with COVID-19 can spread it to others 2-3 days before symptoms start and are most contagious 1-2 days before they feel sick.

-According to the CDC, if you have mild to moderate COVID-19, you may be contagious for 10 days from the first day you noticed symptoms.
+According to the CDC, if you have mild to moderate COVID-19, you may be contagious for 10 days from the first day you notice symptoms.

 If you were severely affected or critically ill from COVID-19, you may stay infectious for up to 20 days from the start of your symptoms.

-A large-scale review of 113 studies of COVID-19 from 17 countries found that if you have COVID-19, your infectiousness is highest 1 day before the start of your symptoms and begins to wane about a week later for most people.
-The review included several COVID-19 variants that emerged before Omicron, including Delta.
+Your infectiousness is highest 1 day before the start of your symptoms and begins to wane about a week later for most people.

-Studies have also found that the Omicron variant has a shorter incubation period, compared to other variants.
-For the Omicron variant, the incubation period is 2 to 4 days.
+The Omicron variant has a shorter COVID-19 incubation period compared with other variants.
+For the Omicron variant, the incubation period is 1-4 days.

 Can I Get or Spread COVID-19 During or After the Vaccination Process?

-If you traveled recently or know that you came into contact with someone who has COVID-19, you should self-quarantine if you are:
+If you know that you came into contact with someone who has COVID-19, you should self-quarantine if you are:

 - Unvaccinated or not fully vaccinated

-If you’re unvaccinated or are more than 6 months away from your second mRNA dose (or more than 2 months after the J&J vaccine) and haven’t yet had your booster shot, the CDC recommends you:
+If you’re unvaccinated or are more than 6 months away from your full vaccination and haven’t yet had your booster shot, the CDC recommends you: